 The SMART in the Smart Goals is the abbreviation of stands for Specific, Measurable, Attainable, Relevant, and Time-Based.
 If you want to plan a SMART goal, it is mandatory that your goal should meet the needs of all these five basic criteria.
 For better guidance, here we discuss SMART goals examples for the work of an organization.

 Generally, the goals are set for a complete track and to measure progress.
 This is further helpful for promoting the organization’s success and employees.
 Through the setting of SMART goals, you are letting your employees have a better understanding of the goals, their main purpose, and why it is important.
-You can arise a sort of motivation and dedication in your employees with which they will put extra efforts in achieving the goals.
+You can arise a sort of motivation and dedication in your employees with which they will put extra effort in achieving the goals.

 SMART goals are: